 What does an apprentice electrical earn per week?

-Wages may vary considerably depending on where your working and whether its covered by an Enterprise Bargaining Agreement (EBA) or an Award.
-To give you an idea, a 1st year apprentice can start on approx $25,000, a 4th year apprentice about $44,000 and once you have your A grade, average salary is $60,000 and upwards (salary based on minimum award wage and Payscale.com).
+Wages may vary considerably depending on where you’re working and whether it’s covered by an Enterprise Bargaining Agreement (EBA) or an Award.
+To give you an idea, a 1st year apprentice can start on approx. $25,000, a 4th year apprentice about $44,000 and once you have your A grade, average salary is $60,000 and upwards (salary based on minimum award wage and Payscale.com).

-Contact NECA Education and Careers for more information or visit Fair Work Australia.
+Contact NECA Education & Careers for more information or visit Fair Work Australia.